aptech/docs/docs/CR-hessphesscplx.rst

         in terms of global arguments in addition to x.
     :type &f: TODO

-    :param x0: Kx1 vector specifying the point at which the Hessian of f(x) is to be computed.
+    :param x0:
-    :type x0: TODO
+    :type x0: Kx1 vector specifying the point at which the Hessian of f(x) is to be computed

     :returns: h (*TODO*), KxK matrix of second derivatives of  f with respect to x at x0; this matrix will be symmetric.